 Local experts say that after the flurry of activity, attributed to cells affiliated with ISIS, the Kazakh authorities can no longer deny that their country, once known as the most stable and secular of the post-Soviet Central Asian states, faces a threat from radical Islam.

 On June 6, radicals linked to the February detainees attacked two gun stores and a military unit in the city of Aktobe in one of the most notable and brazen attacks in Kazakhstan in recent years.
 According to investigators, the perpetrators had planned to seize arms and continue their attack in the city.
 However, as a result of a gunfight at the military unit’s headquarters, 12 of the attackers were killed and nine were detained.
-An unknown number of others remain at large.
 The events in Aktobe were recognized as a terrorist attack by the Ministry of Interior.

 Three weeks later, terrorist attacks were thwarted in the Karaganda Region of central Kazakhstan.
 Radicals had planned to blow up a residential building in the village of Gulshat, and although all the residents of the building were evacuated in the course of the counter-terrorist operation, one of the terrorists managed to activate the explosive device and was killed.
 Shortly thereafter, an instructional leaflet on manufacturing explosives and religious literature was seized in a house in the city of Balkhash.
 Eleven radicals were detained during the operation.
 According to the Committee for National Security (KNB) of the Republic of Kazakhstan, they were associated with a “nonconventional religious trend,” which usually means that they were adherents of Salafism, an ultraconservative branch of Sunni Islam.